matthieu-m/rust-poly/doc/0000-disjoint-polymorphism.md

  - the ID of the `struct` is used to know the type of the object at run-time.
  - the `v_table_getter` function provides the `VTable` for all knowns traits this `struct` implements (at the point `StructInfo` is instantiated).
  - the `offsets_getter` function is the type-erased version of `ExtendStruct<P>::offsets`, for all `P` from which the current `struct` extends, and otherwise returns an empty array.
- - the `cloner` function should (later) provide a way to clone a type-erased type.
+ - the `cloner` function should provide a way to clone a type-erased type, it is optional, as it cannot be provided for types not implementing Clone.
  - the `dropper` function is the type-erased version of `drop`, its argument is a pointer to the first byte of the `struct`.

 As mentioned, this type should represent a "view" of read-only memory laid out by the compiler.

 > Note: a rational on the sufficiency of `v_table_getter` is provided in the `TraitInfo` section.

-> Unresolved question: How to provide cloning?

 ### Common Ancestor `()`